558700/andolog/README.md

 	$ sudo /path/to/andolog/ bash logger.sh

-(5.) (configure the variable html_dir to whichever directory you would like log.html to output to)
+5. configure the variable html_dir to whichever directory you would like log.html to output to. make sure to copy the enclosed copy of jquery to whichever file that is.